aking into account what you could perceive, what has been the industry's performance during 2010?

 2010 has been a year of cautious optimism for the gaming industry with growing excitement about the future.
 2010 was a tremendous year for TransAct with increasing ship share in the domestic market, winning performance in the Italian VLT market, and the successful launch of our Epicentral Print System at G2E.
 TransAct now has the ability to provide casino operators a simple to use and easy to install way to deliver promotional coupons to players at the slot machine.
 In addition, we expanded distribution, both domestically and internationally.
 Our expansion into the Latin American market with our partner Hanco is driving new relationships with casino and OEM customers all over Latin America.
 We see tremendous opportunity in Latin America with a level of excitement that rivals the TITO rollout in the US.

 What are the main problems that are affecting your business?
 Which are their potential solutions?

-In your opinion, what is the most important change at the legislative and regulatory level that took place this year in Latin America and the US as well?
+In your opinion, what is the most important change at the legislative and regulatory level that had taken place this year in Latin America?